Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 ```

 As can be seen above, all of the auto-correlation sums have
-only 0 coefficents at every point other than the origin.
+only 0 coefficients at every point other than the origin.
-At the origin there is an coefficent value of 2(2^n).
+At the origin there is an coefficient value of 2(2^n).

 The reason that Golay sequences are useful is that the fact
 that the autocorrelations sum to what is essentially an impulse